gabrie30/ghorg/README.md

 ```

 > If running this does not return the correct key you will need to generate a token via GithHub and add it to your .env

+> To view all other default environment variables see .env-sample

 ## Auth through SSO